 Considering and minimising impacts on the rich marine life that thrives in this area is also important, for the whole community.

-The sea wall is an essential part of our sea defences, and it needs to be repaired to continue protecting the port from Mother Nature.
-As part of this, we’re creating a community coastal accessway on top of the sea wall.
-This will allow pedestrians to walk from Kaiti Beach and around the perimeter of the log yard, and include steps to the ocean, seating areas and fishing facilities.
+The sea wall is an essential part of our sea defences, and it needs to be repaired to continue protecting the port.
+As part of this, we’re creating a coastal accessway on top of the sea wall.
+This new community space will include steps to the ocean, seating and picnic areas, native plantings, and fishing facilities.

 Resource consent was granted several years ago.
-Construction is due to start early in 2021 and be finished mid year.
+Construction is underway and is due to be finished in time for summer.

 increase in export tonnage through the port over the last 10 years